Sousannah/HuayunOCR-Arabic/README.md

-# **HunyuanOCR-Demo**
+# **HunyuanOCR Arabic Demo**

-A Gradio-based demonstration application for the Tencent HunyuanOCR model, focused on optical character recognition (OCR) tasks such as text detection, extraction, and coordinate formatting from images.
-Users can upload images, customize prompts (e.g., for Chinese/English text), and generate structured outputs with advanced generation controls.
+A Gradio-based demonstration application for the Tencent HunyuanOCR model, focused on Arabic optical character recognition (OCR) tasks such as text detection, extraction, and recognition from images.
+Users can upload images, customize prompts optimized for Arabic text recognition, and generate structured outputs with advanced generation controls.
+The application is specifically configured to handle right-to-left (RTL) Arabic text with high accuracy.

 ## Features

 - **Image Upload and Processing**: Supports direct upload or clipboard paste; processes images via PIL for text recognition.
-- **Custom Prompts**: Tailor queries like "检测并识别图片中的文字，将文本坐标格式化输出。" (Detect and recognize text in the image, format text coordinates output) for precise extraction.
+- **Arabic-Optimized Prompts**: Default prompt configured for Arabic text recognition with bilingual instructions (Arabic and English) to ensure accurate RTL text extraction and character recognition.
 - **Advanced Generation Controls**: Adjustable max new tokens (up to 8192) for handling complex documents.
 - **Output Handling**: Cleaned text to remove repetitions; interactive textbox with copy button for easy use.
 - **Custom Theme**: SteelBlueTheme with gradients and enhanced typography for a professional interface.